 What is Standard Deviation?

 Standard deviation is a unit of measurement that is unique to each data set and is used to measure the spread of data.
-The formula for standard deviation happens to be very similar to the variance formula!
+The standard deviation formula happens to be very similar to the variance formula!

-Below is the formula for standard deviation, notated as sigma:
+Below is the formula for standard deviation, notated as sigma, the greek letter, σ:

 Since this is the same exact formula as variance with a square root, all we need to do is take the square root of the variance to find standard deviation:

-Now try calculating these statistics on your own with the following practice problems!
+Now try calculating the standard deviation of each data set below on your own with the following practice problems!

 Practice Questions: